endojs/Jessie/README.md

 ellipses `...` both as rest and spread, which provides the useful functionality of `arguments` with less confusion.

 TinySES omits computed property names.
-TinySES has syntax for mutating only number-named properties, which include floating point, `NaN`, `Infinity`, and `-Infinity`.
+TinySES has syntax for mutating only number-named properties, which include integers, floating point, `NaN`, `Infinity`, and `-Infinity`.
 TinySES omits syntactic support for mutating other property names.
 TinySES has syntax for computed lookup and mutation of number-named properties, but not other property names.
-However, TinySES programs may still perform these operations using the `Reflect` API.
+However, some TinySES environments may provide access to the `Reflect` API, enabling explicit reflective property access.

 TinySES includes arrow functions, `function` functions, concise method syntax, and accessor (getter / setter) syntax.
-TinySES may eventually grow to accept generators, async functions, async iterator functions, all in their `function`, arrow, and method form.
-TinySES does not currently support symbols or general computed property access, but may grow to as well, once we understand its impact on static analyzability.
-However, TinySES will continue to omit `this` as the central defining difference between SES and TinySES.
-TinySES will therefore continue to omit `class` as well.
+TinySES omits generators, async functions, async iterator functions in all their syntactic forms: `function` functions, arrow functions, and concise method syntax.
+TinySES omits symbols and general computed property access.

 The TinySES `switch` statement grammar requires that all cases be terminated by a terminating statement, `return`, `break`, `continue`